Vold28/TEKKOM/README.md

     <h1>Done</h1>

-    edit or add some code then commit your update in "master" branch
+    edit or add some code then commit your update in "master" branch, then push